1n4r1/1n4r1.github.io/_posts/2019-12-12-FoxyProxy-burp-setup.md

 ## 4. Setup FoxyProxy

 Then, open the extension icon on the right of Chrome header and select "options"<br>
-Click "New Proxy" and open the Proxy settings window.<br>
+Click "add New Proxy" and open the "Proxy settings" window.<br>
 Go to "Proxy Details" and set configuration for running Burp Suite.
 ![placeholder](https://inar1.github.io/public/images/2019-12-12/2019-12-12-00-03-48.png)